CarmeloXue/transfer_system/README.md

 Users can make free transfer between each other with valid amount, and user can have pending transactions.

-When user make transfer, I'll deduct from his account first, this means he will see he's amount changed, even before transaction fulfil.
+I'm using int64 to save balance, so there is a balance limit there.
+When I user make transfer, I'll make sure both side can send/recieve successfully

 #### Amount check